difli/jira-astra-demo/README.md

 1. Log in to your **Astra DB** account and create a new vector-enabled collection.
 2. Enable **vectorization** for the collection:
    - Use OpenAI as the vectorization provider.
-   - Use the small embedding model for efficiency and scalability.
+   - Use `text-embedding-3-small` as the embedding model.
 3. Recommended collection name: `jira_data`.

 #### **2. Set Up Astra Streaming**: